melwynt/python-workflow/README.md

 #### Solution:

 This script was created to automate the creation of upload files to feed the 3rd-party app to ensure data were in sync.

-This reduced the time to approximately 30 minutes per week.
+This reduced the time to approximately 30 minutes per week (instead of 6-8 hours per week).

 # Prerequites